LuXDAmore/nuxt-prune-html/README.md

             auditUserAgent: 'lighthouse', // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
             matchUserAgent: null, // prune if `res.header[ headerName ]` match with this value, could be a string or an array of strings
             // 👇🏻 Type: 'query-parameters', (you can also specify routes in the `nuxt.config`, ex.: `{ generate: { routes: [ '/?prune=true' ] } }` )
-            queryParamToPrune: [
+            queryParametersToPrune: [
                 // array of objects (key-value), trigger the pruning if 'query-parameters' is present in `types` and at least one value, ex. `/?prune=true`
                 {
                     key: 'prune',
                     value: 'true',
                 },
             ],
-            queryParamToExcludePrune: [], // same as `queryParamToPrune`, exclude the pruning if 'query-parameters' is present in `types` and at least one value is matched, this priority is over than `queryParamToPrune`
+            queryParametersToExcludePrune: [], // same as `queryParametersToPrune`, exclude the pruning if 'query-parameters' is present in `types` and at least one value is matched, this priority is over than `queryParametersToPrune`
             // 👇🏻 Type: 'header-exist'
-            headersToPrune: [], // same as `queryParamToPrune`, but it checks `req.headers`
+            headersToPrune: [], // same as `queryParametersToPrune`, but it checks `req.headers`
             headersToExcludePrune: [], // same as `queryParamToExcludePrune`, but it checks `req.headers`, this priority is over than `headersToPrune`
             // Events, callbacks
             onBeforePrune: null, // ({ result, [ headers, res ] }) => {}, `headers` and `res` are not available on `generate`